This article has been automatically translated by google. EUFIC does not take responsibility for the quality of the translation.

 Furthermore, the authors did not reflect on the fact that the overall fat content was lower in the vegetarian diet, which could have affected the rate of weight and fat loss, and could have influenced the higher muscle loss.
 There was no follow up after the six months, so the long-term health consequences of this dietary regime in diabetic patients remains unclear.

-Finally, this was a study of only 74 overweight, diabetes type 2 patients.
+Finally, this was a study of only 74 patients with type 2 diabetes and overweight.
 The sample size on its own makes a generalisation of the findings to the diabetes type 2 patients a challenge, unless the results can be replicated on a larger sample.
 Extrapolation of the results to a population at large is downright impossible.

 In simpler terms, while a vegetarian diet may still be proven to lead to higher weight and fat loss for people with diabetes, further research is necessary before this diet can be considered generally more effective than conventional calorie restricting diets.